 Némethi Ferenc was born in the 1510s but he was certainly alive in 1518.
 His name was mentioned next time only in 1548, in the documents of a court case.
 It was the year when his name appeared as the owner of Zétény Castle and its belongings.
 Later he became the captain of Tokaj Castle and he got hold of other castles as well, many times not quite legally.
 These castles were Szerencs, Kövesd, Szentjobb, and Pocsaj.

 His wife was Balassa Zsófia, the daughter of Balassa Imre.
 She was also the niece of the infamous knight, Lord Balassa Menyhárt, and the niece of Balassa János (Balassa János was the father of the famous renaissance warrior-poet, Balassa Bálint).

 Later, Némethi went to serve Lord Serédy Benedek.
 It was the Serédy family who owned Tokaj Castle at this time but Serédy Benedek died at the beginning of 1555.
 Lord Serédy left behind a widow, Dobó Zsófia who was pregnant with his son.
-In his Last Will, Serédy Benedek appointed as care-taker of his wife the Vice Voivode of Transylvania, Dobó Domokos (the younger brother of Dobó István, the hero of Eger Castle) who was also the uncle of the widow.
+In his Last Will, Serédy Benedek appointed the Vice Voivode of Transylvania, Dobó Domokos (the younger brother of Dobó István, the hero of Eger Castle) as care-taker of his wife, the uncle of the widow.
 See?

 The Lord of Tokaj

 Soon, Némethi began to regard himself as the rightful owner of Tokaj Castle.
 As the powerful Dobó family was on the Habsburg ruler’s side, this fact was threatening his ownership so at the first given chance (around the spring of 1557) he took the side of Queen Isabella and her son, King János II Zsigmond who have just returned to Transylvania.